-EUROMOD over-simulates the income share of the lowest decile in 2019, where the ratio of the simulated to the external figure amounts to 111%.
-For the second and third decile however, EUROMOD under-simulates the shares being roughly around 85%.
-For the fourth to tenth deciles of the distribution, with ratios of 98% to 102%, EUROMOD captures the coverage of the population quite accurately.
-One possible reason for the over-simulation of the income share of the lowest decile could be the assumption of full-take up for unemployment benefits II and social assistance that typically make up a high share of disposable income in the lowest income decile.
-This is supported by the fact that recipients as well as amounts are over-simulated compared to external statistics.
+EUROMOD over-simulates the income share of the lowest decile in 2020, where the ratio of the simulated to the external figure amounts to 121%.
+For the second to ninth decile of the distribution, with ratios of 99% to 102%, EUROMOD captures the coverage of the population very accurately.
+The top decile is slightly underestimated with a base / external ratio of 95%.
+The reason for the high ratio in the first decile could be the over simulation of citizen's benefits, the most relevant benefit for low income households.
+For 2021, no over-simulation of the income share of the first decile is found.

-For the comparisons of the median, mean, Gini coefficient, and the inter-quintile ratio (S80/S20), external data again refers to official statistics from Eurostat.
-In terms of household disposable income, the mean and the median of the simulation are very close to the external figures (99%).
-The Gini coefficient and the inter-quintile quotient is nearly exactly matched by EUROMOD baseline simulations (ratio of 101% respectively 100% in 2019).
+For the comparisons of the median, mean, Gini coefficient, and the inter-quantile ratio (S80/S20), external data again refers to official statistics from Eurostat.
+In terms of household disposable income, the median is closer to one than the mean (98% vs 93%).
+A similar relation can be stated for the Gini coefficient and the interquintile quotient (95% vs 90% in 2020).
+In 2021, the distributional indicators are closer to one than in 2020.